allovelle/fathom/README.md

 # 📍 Mini OSM Directions UI

+> [!NOTE]
+> What in the world?

+> [!NOTE]
-> [!NOTE] A tiny, single-file OpenStreetMap directions interface using Leaflet, Tailwind, and the OSRM demo routing server.
+> A tiny, single-file OpenStreetMap directions interface using Leaflet,
-> Includes a rounded modern UI, click-to-set coordinates, zoom/pan, and auto-fitting route display.
+> Tailwind, and the OSRM demo routing server.
+Includes a rounded modern UI,
+>click-to-set coordinates, zoom/pan, and auto-fitting route display.

 ## ✨ Features